banjo/regcode/docs/content/en/index.md

 const match = sentenceToMatch.match(regex);
 ```

 ## Explanation

 The example above is a very simple one.
 The `convert` method will return a regex statement that you can use any way you like.
 If you only want to find a match directly, you can do that using the `match` method.

-The match for this particlar regcode looks like this.
+The match for this particular regcode looks like this.

 <img src="/syntax-explanation-light.png" class="light-img" width="1280" height="640" alt=""/>
 <img src="/syntax-explanation-dark.png" class="dark-img" width="1280" height="640" alt=""/>